View Details Explore Now →

 Practice Insight: Mini Case Study

 Outcome: During the three-month period, John experiences a minor injury while exercising.
-He visits a private clinic, and his short-term health insurance covers a portion of the medical expenses.
+He visits a private clinic, and his short-term Krankenversicherung covers a portion of the medical expenses.
 While he had to pay a deductible, the plan significantly reduced his out-of-pocket costs, providing him with peace of mind during a transitional period.

 Future Outlook 2026-2030